Klalena/data_stories_of_alena.github.io/_posts/2020-10-23-How-to-work-with-the-StarWars-API-in-Python.md

 ---
 layout: post
 title: Working with the StarWars API in Python
-subtitle: Using `requests` package
+subtitle: Using requests  package
 cover-img: /assets/img/StarWars_API/yoda_cover.jpg
 thumbnail-img: /assets/img/StarWars_API/yoda.jpg
 tags: [StarWars API, REST API]

 ---

 As more companies provide access to their data through their APIs, it became increasingly common to use APIs to retrieve data.
-This tutorial will show how to get data from the [`SWAPI(The Star Wars API)`](https://swapi.dev/documentation) in Python using `requests` package and how to answer the following question:
+This tutorial will show how to get data from the [`SWAPI(The Star Wars API)`](https://swapi.dev/documentation) in Python using the `requests` package and how to answer the following question:

 **Who is the oldest character in the Star Wars Universe and in which films it was appeared?**

 #  Get Data from the Star Wars API

-To retrieve data from SWAPI, we will need to make request to that API.
-In Python, we will use `requests` package to do so (see below):
+To retrieve data from SWAPI, we will need to make a request to that API.
+In Python, we will use the `requests` package to do so (see below):

 ```python
 import requests